Foreign direct investment in India: Infrastructure

 10% of India's GDP is based on construction activity.
-Indian government has invested $1 trillion on infrastructure from 2012–2017.
+Indian government has invested $1 trillion on infrastructure from 2012 to 2017.
 40% of this $1 trillion had to be funded by private sector.
 100% FDI under automatic route is permitted in construction sector for cities and townships.

 Electronics system design and manufacturing

-The Electronics system design and manufacturing (ESDM) sector in India is rapidly growing and India is poised to become a global electronics manufacturing hub in the future with targeted exports of 180 billion USD within 2025.
+The Electronics system design and manufacturing (ESDM) sector in India is rapidly growing and India is poised to become a global electronics manufacturing hub in the future with targeted exports of US$180 billion within 2025.

 Information technology

 FDI in IT sector is one of the biggest in India.
 Lots of global companies got their R&D offices in India.
 Bangalore,Pune,Mumbai and Hyderabad are conisderd to be global IT hubs.

 Automotive

 FDI in automotive sector was increased by 89% between April 2014 to February 2015.
 India is 7th largest producer of vehicles in the world with 25.5 million vehicles annually.
 100% FDI is permitted in this sector via automatic route.
 Automobiles shares 7% of the India's GDP.